graveja0/health-care-markets/README.md

     average (with weights defined by population share, or total admission share, etc.).

+3.  **Hospital HHI Based on a Weighted Average of Geographic HHIs**:
+    This method was pioneered in Kessler and McClellan (QJE 2000).
+    Essentially, this method draws on data on hospital demand (e.g., total number of patients, or some exogenous prediction of demand) from a given geographic unit (e.g., a ZIP code).
+HHI measures are then constructed for each geographic unit and then the hospital’s-specific HHI measure is calculated as a weighted average of these HHIs based on the share of the hospital’s patients that come from each market geography.
+One can then aggregate these hospital-level HHIs to the market geography level by taking another weighted average (again, with weights equivalent to the share of patients going to each hospital)

+4.  **Hosiptal HHI Based on Jointly Competitive Geographies**: This is an alternative method to construct hosptial-level HHIs that we develop here.
+The method essentially boils down to identifying the total number of patients in geographies (e.g., ZIP codes) in which a given hospital “competes” with other hospitals.
+The HHI measure is the sum of the total market shares calculated from these jointly-competitive geographies.
+The difference between this approach and the Kessler-McClellan (KM) method essentially boils down to the difference between calculating a weighted sum of geographic HHIs (KM) and a single HHI based on total market shares from jointly competitive geographies.
+Some examples below will flesh this difference out further.

+## Endogeneity Concerns

-It is critical to observe that both of these methods likely suffer from endogeneity problems.
+It is critical to observe that when using observed patient flows or market shares, these methods likely suffer from endogeneity problems.
 That is, the choice of geographic location of (new) hospitals, the survival of existing hospitals, and the flow of patients to existing hospitals from the surrounding area, may depend on the relative quality of hospitals in the area market.
 A high-performing hospital, in other words, may draw in a high volume of patients from the local area–which could drive poorer-quality neighboring hospitals out of business.
+Indeed, we have [good
+evidence](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20151080) that
-Indeed, we have [good evidence](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.20151080) that is is the case: higher-quality hospitals both have a larger market share at a point in time, and growing market share over time.
+is is the case: higher-quality hospitals both have a larger market share at a point in time, and growing market share over time.